Alteras1/discourse-collections/README.md

 - 2nd link name: https://url.here
 ```

 If you only want a portion of the post to be parsed for the collection, you can wrap the list in `<div data-collection-index></div>`.
-If you want it hidden from view in the post itself, you can use `<div data-collection-index=hidden></div>`
+If you want it hidden from view in the post itself, you can use `<div data-collection-index hidden></div>`

 ```md
 <div data-collection-index>